drhilbert/math_with_python/README.md

     has_primitive_root(n): Returns True if n has a primitive root

-    primitive_root(p): Returns a primitive root of a safe prime p
+    primitive_root(safe_prime): Returns a primitive root of a safe prime p

     make_base_point(d): Returns a pair (p,r), where p is a safe prime with d digits and r is a primitive roote of p